Wait… you have this beautiful piece of meat and you are going to cook it HOW? Meet Butter Sage Pork Chops, foodie friends.

 Instructions

-- Season both sides of pork chops with a healthy sprinkle of fine sea salt and fine black pepper.
-Melt 2 tablespoons butter to cast iron skillet over medium-high heat.
-When hot, add chops, do not move, allow to sizzle and brown for 2 minutes, turn and report on other side.
-Both sides should have a nice, browned crust.
+- Liberally season both sides of the pork chops with salt and pepper.
+Heat a seasoned cast iron skillet over medium-high heat.
+When hot, add the chops, do not move, allow to brown on each side for 2 minutes, flipping 2-3 times to evenly brown.

-- Transfer whole dish to oven for 3-5 minutes.
-Check internal temperature of pork to make sure it has reached 145 degrees.
-Allow to rest for an additional 3 minutes (I know, it is hard, they are gorgeous) before serving, making sure each has a healthy topping of crispy sage and garlic.
+- Transfer the cast iron pan to oven for 5 minutes.
+Check the internal temperature of pork to make sure it has reached 145°F. Allow the pork to rest for an additional 5 minutes (I know, it is hard, they are gorgeous) before serving, making sure each has a healthy topping of crispy sage and garlic.

 This recipe was great!
 Love a good pork chop and hard to come by!
 Mine were a little thinner so omitted the oven.
 Husband said “RQ” and the best pork chop he’s had!!
 I also used a little less butter.
 Yum.